 WaterAid is joining forces with the Hygiene and Behaviour Change Coalition, supported by UK Aid and Unilever, to transform lives through hygiene.

 As part of our response to the COVID-19 pandemic, we have increased our work in Ethiopia, Ghana, Nepal, Pakistan, Tanzania and Zambia as members of the Hygiene and Behaviour Change Coalition (HBCC).
 The coalition is a taskforce of 21 charities, two UN organisations, and one academic partner.
 It is funded by UK Aid and supported by Unilever.

 Good hygiene saves lives

 Without clean water and soap, it is impossible for the world’s poorest people to stay safe from diseases, such as COVID-19, and protect themselves against future pandemics.
 These essentials are also vital in tackling the inequalities that keep communities locked in poverty.
 Health, education and livelihoods all suffer when these basic human rights are not fulfilled.

 Working towards a sustainable future

-Investing in hygiene is not only essential to ending the COVID-19 pandemic, but also represents good value for money, saving huge sums in health costs associated with poor hygiene.
+Investing in hygiene is not only essential to ending the COVID-19 pandemic, but also represents good value for money – it saves huge sums in health costs associated with poor hygiene.
 In many countries, however, hygiene remains undervalued and underfunded.

 As part of our global hygiene behaviour change approach, our teams have been working alongside governments to make sure our work supports and extends their national programmes, contributing to a sustainable and equitable future for everyone, everywhere.

 Our teams have been working side by side with communities, local authorities and national governments to embed hygiene behaviour change in policies and campaigns, helping to build a better future for millions.
 In early 2022, Unilever and the UK's Foreign, Commonwealth and Development Office extended the HBCC in response to Omicron and other new COVID-19 variants.
 This second round of the HBCC was designed to support preparedness for future health-related crises by strengthening local capacity.

 How are we supporting hygiene behaviour change?

 Our teams are delivering the Hygiene and Behaviour Change Coalition projects in four ways: